-It’s not new news that video conferencing is how businesses and consumers have been keeping connected during recent times.
+It’s not recent news that video conferencing is how businesses and consumers have been keeping connected during recent times.
 Products such as Google Meet, Teams, and Zoom have seen massive surges in usage in the last few months as we all look for ways to keep communicating as well as collaborating.

 Meet, Zoom, or Teams – which one’s best?

 It’s not going to be a surprise that which one is best comes down to your requirements.
 So to help you decide which one’s best for your organisation, we’re going to compare the features of Google Meet, Microsoft Teams, and Zoom.
 The comparison will focus on the following areas:

 - Security features,

 - And finally, additional features.